-Our estimates are around 10 mm lower compared to GrIS sea-level contributions reported by Fürst et al., (2015) for only one ice sheet model (101.5 ± 32.5 mm and 42.3 ± 18.0 mm for RCP8.5 and RCP2.6, respectively), but a larger range of CMIP5 GCMs (including the ones used in this study).
-However, their results include a present-day background trend of 0.32 mm yr-1 and span a 15 years longer period (2000-2100 vs 2015-2100 in our study).
-Correcting for the length (assuming a linear trend of 0.32 mm yr-1 for the first 15 years) and assuming a minimum dynamic committed sea-level contribution of \sim 6 mm (Price et al., 2011) to make the results more comparable leads to similar projections in the present study.
-Although our RCM-based forcing is a clear improvement over the positive-degree-day approach used in Fürst et al. (2015), it has only a minor impact on the overall projections.
-The ocean forcing in their work was also driven by GCM-based ocean warming, but interaction with the ice was parametrised by prescribing tidewater glacier speedup, rather than by prescribing their retreat.
+CMIP5 GCMs (including the ones used in this study).
+However, their results include a present-day background trend of 0.32 mm yr^{-1} and span a period 15 years longer (2000-2100 vs. 2015-2100 in our study).
+Correcting for the length (assuming a linear trend of 0.32 mm yr^{-1} for the first 15 years) and assuming a minimum dynamic committed sea-level contribution of $\sim 6 \,\mathrm{mm}$ (Price et al., 2011) to make the results more comparable leads to similar projections in the present study.
+Although our RCM-based forcing is a clear improvement over the positive degree-day approach used in Fürst et al. (2015), it has only a minor impact on the overall projections.
+The ocean forcing in their work was also driven by GCM-based ocean warming, but interaction with the ice was parameterized by prescribing tidewater glacier speedup rather than by prescribing their retreat.
 Our estimates for RCP2.6 are also similar to results obtained with an ice sheet model forced by three CMIP5 GCMs (Rückamp et al., 2018).
-The AR5 projections for the GrIS under RCP8.5 at 2100 with respect to the 1986-2005 time-mean is 150 mm (likely range 90-

-280 mm).
-If similar corrections for the committed contribution and for the length as described above are applied to our results using observed (0.4 - 0.8 mm yr-1, The IMBIE Team, 2019) instead of modelled trends, our estimates overlap with the lower range of this assessments.
+The AR5 projection for the GrIS under RCP8.5 in the year 2100 with respect to the 1986-2005 time mean is 150 mm (likely range of 90-280 mm).
+If similar corrections for the committed contribution and for the length as described above are applied to our results using observed $(0.4-0.8 \text{ mm yr}^{-1})$; The IMBIE Team, 2019) instead of modelled trends, our estimates overlap with the lower range of this assessment.